mechanik-daniel/fhir-package-installer/README.md

 - `logger` – Optional.
 Custom logger implementing the `ILogger` interface.
 - `registryUrl` – Optional.
 Custom package registry base URL.
 - `cachePath` – Optional.
 Directory where packages will be cached.
+- `skipExamples` – Optional.
+Don't install dependencies that have `examples` in the package name

 ---